microsoft/vscode-docs/docs/editor/debugging.md

 A column breakpoint can be set using `kb(editor.debug.action.toggleColumnBreakpoint)` or through the context menu during a debug session and column breakpoints are shown inline in the editor.

-Column breakpoints can also have conditions, editing multiple breakpoints on a line is possible through the context menu in the editor glyph margin.
+Column breakpoints can also have conditions.
+Editing multiple breakpoints on a line is possible through the context menu in the editor left margin.

 ### Function breakpoints